 How much time do I need to invest in creating content on Swimm before I see value?

 Very little.
 From our experience, with a few hours of work, you can help your devs save days to weeks in ramp-up time.
-You can also easily incorporate content creation into your workflow, by creating units out of relevant PR's and commits.
+You can also easily incorporate content creation into your workflow, by creating documentation from pull requests and commits that encapsulate parts of the code you need to document.

 So, what's the difference between Swimm content and regular documentation?